matuszeman/experiments-seneca/README.md

   commands and used only for commands running remotely
 * Remotely running services can be scale out horizontally

+__Possible advantages over 'native' seneca plugins__

+* "Implement and test with existing codebase first" approach and refactor into separate service modules later if required
+* Whole application can run from single machine without any remote service dependencies in development environment, while in production any single/multiple services can be deployed on separate server instances (matter of configuration only)
+* An implementation is Seneca agnostic thus easily re-used with other frameworks/approaches later if needed
+* As you would expose remote services consumed by your own application, same approach can be used for 3rd party consumers (TODO security)
+* At least but not last - nice OO and very well testable approach

 # How to achieve this?

 ## Seneca concept